Looking To The Past And Thinking Of The Present As We Reflect On 9/11 And Never Forgetting

 In an age of skewed perceptions via social media and in a time when only the loudest thugs get the biggest soapboxes, the fact is that these things are only an elaborate illusion.
 Most people don't wrap themselves entirely in some political party's dopey flag or hate their neighbor because they voted for the other guy.
 Not even close.

-The best we can do in the memory of all those who were lost on that day and in the years after due to events related to it, is to make sure it doesn't take another horrific event like 9/11 to remind us of this.
+The best we can do in memory of all those who were lost on that day and in the years that followed due to events related to it, is to make sure it doesn't take another horrific event like 9/11 to remind us of our common bonds.

-If anything else, that alone is reason enough why we should Never Forget.
+That, on top of everything else, is why we should Never Forget.

 Contact the author: Tyler@thedrive.com